jameshfisher/jameshfisher.com/_posts/2017-04-08-contexts-licensing-study.md

 ---
-title: "Implementing a 'free trial' for macOS apps"
+title: "How to implement a 'free trial' for macOS apps"
 justification: "I want to charge for Vidrio."
 ---